Pooja-palaksha/sigma-demo/README.md

 # sigma-demo
-This is git and git hub class
+This is git and git hub class.